stanfordpython/python-labs/lab5-oop.md

 *Note: debugging will significantly easier if you write `__str__` or `__repr__` methods on your custom classes.*
 ### Challenge: Graph Algorithms

 If you're feeling up to the challenge, and you have sufficient time, implement the graph algorithms covered in CS106B/X using your SimpleGraph.
 The point isn't to check whether you still know your graph algorithms - rather, these algorithms will serve to test the correctness of your graph implementation.
-In particular, write
+The particulars are up to you

 ```
 graph = SimpleGraph()